soyoahn/soyoahn.github.io/index.md

 I'm a technical writer based in Los Angeles and the mom of two toddlers.
 My husband's a [narrative writer](https://www.linkedin.com/in/chazp).
 We have one brown tabby cat and a growing collection of houseplants (<s>19</s> [26](2025/07/05/what-i-did-during-mid-year-break.html#plants) now).

 I don't (and won't) use generative AI for writing, art, and ideation.
 I'd rather phone a friend.
 I *have* used it to do simple tasks like transform html to markdown and will sometimes use it to help me process large amounts of literal rows of data.
+I might use it for editing someday but not now, not yet.

 **Career Highlights**